laisee/client-rust-ws/README.md

       ![image](https://github.com/laisee/client-rust-ws/assets/5905130/e5daa2a9-e374-4e7f-aaa6-f916da6da0a9)

-    => Running app on Prod env requires env file in root folder named ".env.test".
+    => Running app on Prod env requires a .env file in root folder named ".env.prod".
-       Can be created by copying "env.example" sample file and and renaming to ".env.prod" Once the env file is created fill in values for: Api Key, Api Secret and WS server
+       This file can be created by copying "env.example" sample file and and renaming to ".env.prod" Once the env file is created fill in values for: Api Key, Api Secret and WS server

 8. Run the code by this command "cargo run --ENV" where ENV is either 'test' or 'prod'